marijnh/Eloquent-JavaScript/20_node.md

 {{index "error event", "finish event"}}

 When something goes wrong when opening the file, `createWriteStream` will still return a stream, but that stream will fire an `"error"` event.
 The stream from the request may also fail, for example if the network goes down.
 So we wire up both streams' `"error"` events to reject the promise.
 When `pipe` is done, it will close the output stream, which causes it to fire a `"finish"` event.
-That's the point where we can successfully resolve the promise (returning nothing).
+That's the point at which we can successfully resolve the promise (returning nothing).

 {{index download, "file server example", "Node.js"}}